Looking forward to the holidays - the best gifts to give to seamstresses!

 Repairing, customizing, giving a wink with a label sewn with love has never been easier than today!

-We offer you plenty of labels from the brands Bohin, Ikatee, Atelier Brunette, and many more...
+We offer you plenty of labels from brands like Bohin, Ikatee, Atelier Brunette, and many more...

 5. Gift cards

-The C'est du Joly gift card is a great gift if you hesitate... because it will allow the person who receives it to spend it as they wish!
+The C'est du Joly gift card is a great gift if you hesitate... because it will allow the recipient to spend it as they wish!

 The card can be used to purchase: